Help with debt

 Christians Against Poverty have caseworkers who will contact creditors on your behalf.

-Ask your local authority if they have a Welfare Rights Service which can take up your case.
+Ask your local authority (GOV.UK) if they have a welfare rights service that can take up your case.

 Warning Do not pay for debt advice